AFFORDABLE LAW TASK FORCE

 These Marylanders of modest means still lack access to justice and require a different set of interventions that focus on making the provision of legal services more affordable for them, while still economically viable for the attorneys providing these services.
 These issues pre-date the pandemic, but COVID-19 has certainly exacerbated the demand for affordable legal services.

-The Task Force will launch in November, 2021 and deliver its final report and recommendations in June, 2022.
+The Task Force launched in November, 2021 and deliver its final report and recommendations in June, 2022.

 Members of the Task Force: